 Know your options

 A debt agreement is just one formal option available under the Bankruptcy Act[?] to manage your debt.
 Other formal options include 21 day relief, personal insolvency agreements and bankruptcy.
-There are also informal options (such as approaching creditors and requesting a payment plan).
+There are also other options available (such as coming to an agreement with your creditors).

 For more information see: What are my options for dealing with unmanageable debt?